“Here’s what’s wrong.”

 I want to give my kids something to fight FOR, not just things to fight against.

 There are things that are wrong.
-There are horrible bad things.
+There are horrible terrible things.

 For more information about